-The Manasseh Project began shortly after our community watched helplessly as a child we knew and cared for was trafficked in our city.
-Despite all of our efforts to find her and offer aid, we were unable and ill-equipped to address her needs and trauma.
-My wife, Marcy, and I began to diligently research Human Trafficking both globally and locally.
+Wedgwood’s Manasseh Project began shortly after professional staff at Wedgwood Christian Services helplessly watched as a child they knew and had cared for was trafficked and exploited in Grand Rapids.
+Despite all their efforts to find her and offer aid, they were unable and ill equipped at the time to address her needs and trauma.

 Unwilling to have this happen again, they began to research the issue of Sex Trafficking, both globally and locally, while developing relationships with anti-trafficking organizations and law enforcement agencies in West Michigan, and from there, Wedgwood’s Manasseh Project began.

 To address this growing trend in West Michigan, Wedgwood’s Manasseh Project was developed to both aid victims and to educate the community on human trafficking.